enesgarip/Projects/README.md

 * 2019 Digital Logic Design

   This project contains a CPU design.
 All details about the project is in that file.
 The project was done by a group of three students.
-  Veysi Öz and M.Adem Evren Demirkuş are my group members.
+  My group members are Veysi Öz and M.Adem Evren Demirkuş